Orange Park Acres, California

-Orange Park Acres is an unincorporated community surrounded by the City of Orange in Orange County, California.
+Orange Park Acres is an unincorporated community and census designated place (CDP) surrounded by the city of Orange in Orange County, California.
 Orange Park Acres is bordered by Santiago Canyon Road to the north and Chapman Avenue to the South.
 It comprises approximately 5,500 residents and is about 1.4 sqmi in size.
 Almost all the homes in this county island are set on lots of 20000 sqft, a minimum requirement for this sector of Orange County.
 Most residents in the area are upper-middle-class or wealthy.
 It has several equestrian areas, and many stables throughout the community.
 The area has one shopping center and is adjacent to Santiago Canyon College.
 The ZIP Code is 92869, and the community is inside area code 714.

 History

 Orange Park Acres was founded in 1928 as the official equestrian destination of Orange County.
 Much of that historical heritage can be observed through the lack of sidewalks and street lights in many areas, as well as the abundance of fenced horse trails.